mr-kai270/Password_Manager/README.md

-The file contains an integration of Python's Tkinter Module along with Json files to save the data.
+The file contains an integration of Python's CustomTkinter Module along with Json files to save the data.
+I wanted to make a fully functionable UI Interface.
+I have used SMTP module for email verification.